jonbakerlab/nanopore-oral-genomes/README.md

 # nanopore-oral-genomes
 This repository contains supplemental data files for the publication "Using nanopore sequencing to obtain complete genomes from saliva samples" by Jonathon L. Baker, PhD.
-If you use this data, please cite this GitHub repository (or the publication, when that goes live).
+If you use this data, please cite the publication:

+  Baker, J.L.
+Using nanopore sequencing to obtain complete genomes from saliva samples. mSystems.
+2022 Aug 22:e0049122. doi: 10.1128/msystems.00491-22.

 -The "G6-polypolish-assemblies" folder contains reassemblies of JB001 and JB003 using metaFlye and Polypolish for comparison with the current NCBI versions (GenBank accession numbers: CP072208 and CP076102) which were assembled using Unicycler, metaFlye, Trycycler, Medaka, and Pilon, and then manually corrected.